-Sylvia has the family Bible of John and Martha Akre - - She says it's a big, heavy Bible and it has the names of the older generation family and their dates of birth and death.
-Sylvia's sister-in-law, Margaret Akre wrote to me of that bible in February of 1996 and said, "Quite some years ago I was so pleased when Lloyd gave the family Bible to Sylvia.
+"Quite some years ago I was so pleased when Lloyd gave the family Bible to Sylvia.
 She did so much for that family I can't possibly begin to tell everything.
 She baked for those boys, invited them to her home, helped them move, cleaned house.
 When they were in nursing homes, Sylvia was the only one who looked after them and took care of their needs.
 What a comfort she was to them! - and she was a cousin by marriage only.
 I remember once mother got a letter from Susie.
-They had all been sick -- Susie in bed downstairs, Jonas in bed in the living room and Lloyd in bed upstairs.
+They had all been sick - - Susie in bed downstairs, Jonas in bed in the living room and Lloyd in bed upstairs.
 Sylvia left her family and went over there and stayed and took care of all of them.
-One can't buy devotion like that but Lloyd appreciated it to the point where he gave her perhaps what he valued most of his possessions -the Bible."
+One can't buy devotion like that but Lloyd appreciated it to the point where he gave her perhaps what he valued most of his possessions - - the Bible."

-2E-1 Robert Dale Akre b.
+E-1 Robert Dale Akre b.
 Aug 15, 1945.
 Married to Judy Kluster of on .
 Robert has an art supply shop at Des Moines.

-A (ca. 1954?)
-Christmas photo greeting from Robert's parents show Robert fishing by the side of Bear Creek.
+A Christmas photo greeting of about 1954 from Robert's parents show Robert fishing by the side of Bear Creek.
 He's about nine years old and kneeling on a flat ledge by the water's edge, cane pole in hand, worms at his feet and his dog by his side.
 What else could one want in life.